tobie/ua-parser/php/README.md

 By default is verbose.
 Use `-s` to turn that feature off.
 By default creates a back-up.
 Use `-n` to turn that feature off.

-### Convert an existing regexes.yaml file to regexes.json
+### Convert an Existing regexes.yaml File to regexes.json

 With the change to v2.0 you may have an existing and customized YAML file for `ua-parser`.
 Use the following to convert it to JSON.